Guixter/Topological-Sorting-of-Directed-Graph/README.md

 # Topological-Sorting-of-Directed-Graph
+A graph project, made in team during my 2nd year at the ENSEEIHT.
+My teammates were Cyrius NUGIER and Julien RICHER.

-Different algorithms to topologically sort of directed graphs, with OCaml.
+Different algorithms to topologically sort directed graphs, with OCaml.